10 Best Resorts on Islamorada, FL

 3. Amara Cay Resort

-The gorgeous Amara Cay Resort is also home to a pristine private beach, and boy is it a beauty!
+The gorgeous 3-star Amara Cay Resort is also home to a pristine private beach, and boy is it a beauty!
 Picturesque hammocks pepper the sandy shore, hanging from swaying palm trees that offer shade from the hot, Floridian sun.
-Lounge in a thatched hut or take a dip in the zero-entry pool.
+Lounge in a thatched hut or take a dip in the zero-entry pool, all the while enjoying superb views over the Atlantic.

 Relax in a swinging chair or gather around an evening fire pit to soak up the ambience at this luxe resort.
 Forgot your swimsuit?
 No worries.
 The Island Trendz Boutique makes it easy to shop for everything from stylish beach wear to souvenirs.

-The resort fee includes water sport rentals such as kayaks and SUPs, as well as beach chairs, towels, lawn games, bicycles, fitness center access, and a free shuttle to places that lie within four miles of the hotel.
+The resort fee includes water sport rentals such as kayaks and SUPs, as well as beach chairs, towels, lawn games, bicycles, fitness center access, and a free shuttle to places that lie within four miles of the hotel (the nearby Theater of the Sea is a great choice for its aquatic displays and dolphin swims!).

 Kick back in a large room featuring a relaxing mix of modern- and tropical-themed luxury, complete with a furnished balcony.
 Grab breakfast in the Dining Room or at Reelburger or munch on lunch or dinner at Tiki Bar for a poolside respite.
 Insider's tip: Dinner is served on Reelburger on Fridays and Saturdays.